 - Accelerated metabolism.

 If diarrhoea persists for a longer period of time, the family doctor may recommend that the stool is examined.
 After this additional examination, the diagnosis of ‘chronic diarrhoea’ can be made.

-The treatment of chronic diarrhoea depends on the cause.
+The treatment of chronic diarrhea depends on the cause.
 When the underlying cause is treated, the diarrhoea symptoms will decrease.
 Only in some exceptional cases will long-term diarrhoea inhibitors be prescribed.